wmde/wikibase-docker/README.md

 - a MediaWiki wiki fully configured with [Wikibase](https://www.mediawiki.org/wiki/Wikibase), available at http://localhost:8181
 - a [Wikidata Query Service](https://www.mediawiki.org/wiki/Wikidata_Query_Service) instance available at http://localhost:8282
 - a [QuickStatements](https://www.wikidata.org/wiki/Help:QuickStatements) instance, available at http://localhost:9191
+- a [wikibase-cli](https://www.wikidata.org/wiki/Wikidata:Tools/WikibaseJS-cli) executable ready to be used: `docker-compose run wikibase-cli`

 Note that the Wikibase instance has no data; no items or properties.
 To add some data, use the `Special:NewItem` and `Special:NewProperty` pages in the local wiki; then you can add statements to the added items using the properties you defined.